Ronnie Radke: Escape the Fate (2004–2008)

 In high school, Radke and Max Green were close friends.
-In 2004, Bryan Money, looking for a vocalist, contacted Max who referred him to Radke.
+In 2004, Bryan Money, looking for a vocalist, contacted Max, who referred him to Radke.
 Bryan agreed and began auditions for a drummer.
 Robert Ortiz was selected, and Escape the Fate was formed.
 A few weeks later, Omar Espinosa, who at the time was the guitarist for Lovehatehero, joined as rhythm guitarist.
 The band began to play in the post-hardcore scene in Las Vegas.
 During that time Carson Allen joined as keyboardist.
 The band recorded the demo Escape the Fate EP.
 They signed in early 2006 with Epitaph Records after winning a radio contest judged by My Chemical Romance, which launched their career.

 In May 2006, recording for the EP There's No Sympathy for the Dead began, as well as some songs from the debut album, Dying Is Your Latest Fashion.
 Both were produced by Radke's friend Michael "Elvis" Baskette.

 Radke was later kicked out of Escape the Fate in 2008 after he was sentenced to two and a half years in prison for violating a probation given to him for owning brass knuckles.
 Radke had multiple previous brushes with the law due to prior narcotics offenses.
 He was replaced with former Blessthefall singer Craig Mabbitt.

 During Radke's incarceration, a feud grew between Radke and Mabbitt.
-Escape the Fate insulted Radke during live performances and Radke responded with vulgar posts on social media.
+Escape the Fate insulted Radke during live performances, and Radke responded with vulgar posts on social media.
 When Mabbitt began dating Radke's ex-girlfriend, who had starred in an earlier Escape the Fate music video, Radke asked Mabbitt, "How does my dick taste??" on Myspace.
 In response to a heckler during an Escape the Fate show at 2009's Warped Tour, Mabbitt yelled, "You miss the old singer?
 He’s locked up in Nevada.
 Go suck his fucking cock."

-In 2014, Escape the Fate and Falling in Reverse co-headlined the "Bury the Hatchet" tour, signifying an end to the hostilities.
+By October 28, 2013, Radke and Mabbit had made up and are now on good terms.
+Signifying an end to the hostilities, Escape the Fate and Falling in Reverse co-headlined the "Bury the Hatchet" tour in 2014.

 Falling in Reverse (2008–present)

 While serving his sentence at High Desert State Prison, Radke wrote the first material for his upcoming band, which he described as "Norma Jean or Underoath with Katy Perry choruses."
 With the help of Nason Schoeffler, Radke formed Falling in Reverse, originally named From Behind these Walls.
-Upon his release from prison in December 2010, Radke announced his return to recording.
+Upon his release from prison in December 2010, Radke returned to recording.
 Falling In Reverse released their first single "Raised by Wolves" in 2010, followed by the album The Drug in Me Is You which was released on July 26, 2011, through Epitaph Records.

 Falling in Reverse's first two albums reached the top 20 in the United States, and all four have charted in the top 40.
 The band's song "Popular Monster" became a No. 1 hit on Billboard's Mainstream Rock chart in 2020, their first chart-topper.